qor/doc/admin/actions.md

 ## Action with user input

-You need define a resource to accept user's input, which could be used in the `Handler` function.
+You need to define a resource to accept user's input, which could be used in the `Handler` function.

 ```go
 // the ship action's argument